-With so many different species of spiders you are definitely bound to run into a few creepy ones, and this post is all about the Arrow Shaped Spider.
+With so many different species of spiders you are definitely bound to run into a few creepy ones.
+This post is all about the Arrow Shaped Spider.

 Unique markings and shape

 This is probably one of the most unusual spiders you might run into in your life.
-They have a very rare shape that looks like an arrow head, or in some circles it has been compared to look almost like the Pokemon, Pikachu.
+They have a very rare shape that looks like an arrow head.
+In some circles it has been compared to look almost like the Pokemon, Pikachu.

 The females of this species can have a vibrant yellow color with black horns on it’s back and spikes along the body as well.
 Often, their bodies and legs are red.
 The males of the species look a lot less intimidating though and often lack spikes.
 The males are black, but they do have the same arrow head shaped body.